BLAST! (2008 film): The BLAST experiment

 BLAST, the Ballon-borne-Large-Aperture Submillimeter Telescope, was a 2-metre telescope flown from a high-altitude balloon to observe submillimeter radiation emitted mostly by dust heated by young stars.
 It was created to address important extragalactic and Galactic questions regarding the formation and evolution of stars, galaxies and clusters.

 International Year of Astronomy 2009

 As an official special project of the International Year of Astronomy 2009, BLAST!, screened in communities around the world throughout 2009.
-The International Year of Astronomy 2009 was a global effort initiated by the International Astronomical Union and UNESCO, or United Nations Educational Scientific and Cultural Organization, to help the citizens of the world rediscover their place in the Universe through the day- and night-time sky, and thereby aimed to engage a personal sense of wonder and discovery.
+The International Year of Astronomy 2009 was a global initiative organized by the International Astronomical Union and UNESCO to promote public interest in astronomy.
 The International Year of Astronomy 2009 was endorsed by United Nations and International Council for Science (ICSU).

 Reception

 Astrophysicist Neil deGrasse Tyson commented on the film by saying, "In a rare combination of content and storytelling, BLAST! treats the viewer not only to the fruits of cosmic discovery but to the fits and starts of dedicated scientists who navigate paths of research that enable it."

 Tim Teeman from Times Entertainment said of the film "For those of us with bad memories of physics and chemistry class, it was inspirational and aspirational."

 Simon Horsford of The Telegraph wrote that the film is "A story that, in trying to answer age-old questions about how we got here, produces an intriguing dynamic between the two main scientists."